 Under what circumstances is deviation from the agreed route allowed?

 Carriers are not liable for damage or loss that results from deviating from the agreed route if such deviation took place in an attempt to save life or property at sea or is otherwise reasonable (Article IV(4) of the Hague-Visby Rules and Article 8:383(4) of the Civil Code).

 What claims can the carrier pursue in respect of the shipper’s failure to meet its obligations?

 Shippers and their agents or servants are liable for damages caused only by their action, fault or negligence (Articles IV(3) of the Hague-Visby Rules and Article 8:383(3) of the Civil Code).
 Further, shippers are not liable for damages caused by circumstances that a prudent shipper would have been unable to avoid and consequences which they were unable to prevent.
-Apart from the aforementioned circumstances, carriers can claim damages that resulted from a shipper’s failure to meet its obligations.
+Apart from the aforementioned circumstances, carriers can claim for damages that result from a shipper’s failure to meet its obligations.

 Multimodal carriage of goods

 How is multimodal carriage regulated in your jurisdiction?

 Article 8:41 of the Civil Code provides that in a multimodal carriage contract, each stage of the carriage is governed by the legal rules applicable to that stage.
 If the combined transport operator is liable for total or partial loss resulting from damage, a delay or any other damaging fact and it has not been ascertained where the damaging fact arose, its liability will be determined according to the juridical rules which apply to the part or parts of the transport where this fact may have arisen and from which the highest amount of damage results.

 What rules and procedures (under both domestic and international law) apply to the prevention of, liability for and remedy of: